taivlam/aur-mpr-packages/MPR/fztea-bin/README.md

 a [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) alternative to [qFlipper](https://flipperzero.one/update) (whose [repo](https://github.com/flipperdevices/qFlipper)
 is on GitHub), the GUI for to manage the Flipper Zero and update the firmware.
+This application can also access the Flipper Zero via remote SSH.

 This uses the [Bubble Tea](https://github.com/charmbracelet/bubbletea) TUI framework from [Charmbracelet](https://charm.sh).